Anesthesia vs Dental Sedation

 General Anesthesia

 General anesthesia is a deeper form of sedation that puts you to sleep during dental work.
 It’s given through an IV and will make you unconscious, so you won’t feel or remember anything.
-When the anesthesiologist stops the IV drip, you’ll wake up, but may feel a bit out of it for the rest of the day.
+You’ll wake up when the anesthesiologist stops the IV drip, but may feel a bit out of it for the rest of the day.

-This type of sedation is usually only for bigger procedures like dental implants or for patients with extreme anxiety.
+This type of sedation is usually only for surgical procedures like dental implants, for extreme anxiety, or for patients with special needs.

 Sedation Dentistry Options